amins077/python-getting-started/README.md

-Forked Repo Test by amins077
+Modified Forked Repo Test for Render by amins077

 Originally a Django project deployed for Heroku.
 Modified to support deployment on Render, including fixes for static file handling and specific platform configuration.
 # Python Getting Started

 A barebones Django app, which can easily be deployed to Heroku.